 The Jamboree indeed offered traditional Arctic winter activities for everyone.
 From kid-friendly fun like egg throwing, bag jumping, to adventure and thrill seekers with skidoo racing and dog sled competition, there was an event for everyone.
-Other events included a jigging contest, drumming and dancing performances, log sawing and ice carving competitions, and a community feast.
+Other events included a jigging contest, drumming and dancing performances, log sawing, and ice carving competitions, and a community feast.
 And of course, the traditional muskrat skinning!

 I was excited about the opportunity to see a local festival, and the Muskrat Jamboree did not disappoint.
 Participation and mood were high.
-The visitors showed their enthusiasm, a reflection of the Arctic Canada’s traditions.
+The visitors showed their enthusiasm, a reflection of Arctic Canada’s traditions.

 The weather was overcast and the temperatures deepened sharply to -25 C but that did not damper the spirit of the party.

 The skidoo race was held on the Mackenzie River -turned ice road during the winter season.
 The tracks were built through the snow, crossing over the highway.
 The road stayed open to traffic but several volunteers monitored it for safety reasons.
 The machines were fast, reaching up to at least 80-100 mph in the straight line.
 A few of the snowmobiles looked small but very powerful, sometimes turning the corner on one ski, and sending fluffy snow flying in all directions.

 We were really impressed by the speed and power of the machines but even more so by the skills of their experienced drivers.
 Since we had driven our own snowmobile the same morning, I had a fresh memory how awkward and painful my driving had been in comparison.
 I was not ready to race!